maginifederico/GameProject/test/lib/googletest-master/googletest/docs/advanced.md

                        const char* type_param, const char* value_param,
                        const char* file, int line, Factory factory);
 ```
- The `factory` argument is a factory callable (move-constructible) object or
+ The `factory` argument is a factory callable (updatePosition-constructible) object or
 function pointer that creates a new instance of the Test object.
 It handles
 ownership to the caller.
 The signature of the callable is `Fixture*()`, where
 `Fixture` is the test fixture class for the test.
 All tests registered with the